Hallmarks on Period Jewelry

 From medieval times to the mid-19th century, hallmarks were used only as a means of consumer protection.
 This changed around 1840 when falsified hallmarks, named “pseudo marks” appeared on the market to dodge taxes.
 In those days the English government raised taxes on imported gold and silver work, with the exemption of antique items.
 Paying taxes has never been on the priority list of entrepreneurs and some gold and silversmiths in Germany and the Netherlands started stamping marks on their jewelry and silver work that mimicked antique hallmarks.
 A second factor was the renewed interest in antique artifacts of the applied arts that was kindled by the first World Exhibition in London (1851).
 The smiths of the day, mostly trained in the old tradition, were more than happy to provide the market with freshly crafted “antiques” and the mimicked hallmarks added to the authenticity of those desired objects.

 As there had never been a real prior interest in hallmarks, other than identifying the people responsible for the quality of the precious metal, these marks were interpreted as genuine foreign antique marks by the customs officers and collectors.
-This deceit lasted to around the turn of the 20th century.
+This deceit lasted until around the turn of the 20th century.

-Swedish Hallmarks.
+Swedish hallmarks.
 Malmö, 1908.

 Image Courtesy of the Hallmark Research Institute.

-While in the United Kingdom smiths incorporated the hallmarks in the design, sentiment amongst most precious metalsmiths is that they do not want someone to punch stamps on objects they created with great care and hard labour.
+While in the United Kingdom smiths incorporated the hallmarks in the design, the sentiment amongst most precious metalsmiths is that they do not want someone to punch stamps on objects they created with great care and hard labour.
 When it could be avoided, for instance when it was not mandatory, the smiths would choose not to have their items marked.
 Other reasons hallmarks are not found on jewelry include repairs done in the course of the life of the item or that the article was exempt from hallmarking.
 This exemption was for items that were under a certain weight or were too delicate to be marked without damage.

-For the neophyte many marks may seem contradictory as they do not fulfill the ideal image as seen in reference books.
-It is, for instance, entirely possible for 18th century jewelry to carry both 18th century French as well as 19th century English marks.
-To the initiated this only adds to the allure of the precious objects.
+For the neophyte, many marks may seem contradictory as they do not fulfill the ideal image as seen in reference books.
+It is, for instance, entirely possible for 18th-century jewelry to carry both 18th-century French as well as 19th-century English marks.
+To the initiated, this only adds to the allure of the precious objects.

-The tradition of jewelry manufacturing in the USA started only around 1840 and one can find many pre 20th century pieces in the USA stamped with European marks.
-This for the sole reason that many settlers had strong ties to – and traded with – the “old countries”.
-It was not until 1906 that regulations concerning the “hallmarking” were issued in the USA.
+The tradition of jewelry manufacturing in the USA started only around 1840 and one can find many pre-20th century pieces in the USA stamped with European marks.
+This was for the sole reason that many settlers had strong ties to – and traded with – the “old countries”.
+It was not until 1906 that regulations concerning “hallmarking” were issued in the USA.
 As there is no supervised system of hallmarking in the USA (nor in many other countries), one cannot technically refer to it as “hallmarking” in the strict sense, rather they should be referred to as “manufacturers’ marks”.

-While searching for hallmarks on jewelry, one needs a good jeweler’s loupe that magnifies at least ten times and of course one needs to exert a lot of patience.
+While searching for hallmarks on jewelry, one needs a good jeweler’s loupe that magnifies at least ten times and of course, one needs to exert a lot of patience.
 When a legible mark is found and the mark is not recognized, one needs to look at it from different directions as chances are that one looks at it upside-down.
-Usually when jewelry is marked in a country with a mandatory hallmarking system, it contains a purity mark, as well as a maker’s mark.
+Usually, when jewelry is marked in a country with a mandatory hallmarking system, it contains a purity mark, as well as a maker’s mark.

 Those that enjoy the study of hallmarking can get very excited when a rare or important stamp is encountered.